Complete Studio Album Collection

 Complete Studio Album Collection is a box set by English rock band Oasis, released on 22 August 2025.
-Consisting of all seven studio albums from the band's original 1991 to 2009 timeline, alongside the 1998 B-sides compilation The Masterplan, it was announced one week after the band announced the 30th anniversary edition of (What's the Story) Morning Glory?, its release also coinciding with the band's ongoing Oasis Live '25 reunion tour.
+Consisting of all of the band's seven studio albums alongside the 1998 B-sides compilation The Masterplan, it was announced one week after the band announced the 30th anniversary edition of (What's the Story) Morning Glory?, its release also coinciding with the band's Oasis Live '25 reunion tour.

 Packaging and release

-Complete Studio Album Collection was announced as a part of the promotion Oasis were doing to promote the Oasis Live '25 Tour.
+Complete Studio Album Collection was announced as a part of the promotion of the Oasis Live '25 Tour.
 The boxed set consists of all Oasis studio albums from their original timeline alongside The Masterplan.
-CD versions of the set include each album on singular discs, while on vinyl editions of the set, each album will be printed onto two vinyl discs except for Standing on the Shoulder of Giants, which will be on one vinyl disc.
+CD versions of the set include each album on singular discs, while on vinyl editions of the set, each album is printed onto two vinyl discs - except for Standing on the Shoulder of Giants, which is on one vinyl disc.
 Amazon sells golden versions of the CD and vinyl boxed sets.
-Not many details are known about its mastering.